reactorlabs/rir/documentation/debugging.md

     PIR_PRINT_INTERNED_RIR_OBJECTS_FREQUENCY=
         n           print pretty graphs of RIR objects which get interned every n-th time, defaults to 10.
 Otherwise we print a lot more RIR objects than are necessary.

+    PIR_LOG_INTERNING=
+        1           log every new intern, reused intern, unintern, and other intern related events.

 The following flags can be useful for profiling and finding out which passes take how much time to complete.